-This section will list the changes and upgrades made in ESF 7.2.0 and that need to be considered when updating from a previous release.
-It is possible to perform an upgrade from ESF 7.0.2 and ESF 7.1.2 to ESF 7.2.0 and the upgrader will preserve existing configurations.
+This section will list the changes and upgrades made in ESF 7.4.0 and that need to be considered when updating from a previous release.
+It is possible to perform an upgrade from ESF 7.0.2, ESF 7.1.x, ESF 7.2.x and ESF 7.3.x to ESF 7.4.0 and the upgrader will preserve existing configurations.

 The RPM install/upgrade process has configurable guard timeout, the timeout value is set to 15 minutes by default.
 The purpose of the timeout is to ensure that the RPM installation eventually terminates.
 In fact, if the timeout triggers, the installation/upgrade will be interrupted and the gateway may be left in a broken state.